Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-We acknowledge that the approach to organizations' data management systems and architecture is highly individual.
-Consequently, there is no ``one-size-fits-all'' approach; organizations need to weigh trade-offs and apply best practices according to their need.
-However, across our findings, we identify two archetypes of organizations that share similar motivations, challenges, and best practices.
-In this subsection, we describe both archetypes and highlight the most important findings, however, stressing that there is no ``one-size-fits-all''.
+We acknowledge that the approach to an organization's data management systems and architecture is highly individual.
+Consequently, there is no one-size-fits-all approach and organizations need to weigh trade-offs and apply implementation strategies according to their needs.
+Nonetheless, in our findings, we identify two archetypes of organizations that share similar motivations, challenges, and implementation strategies.
+In this subsection, we describe both archetypes and highlight the most important findings.

-\textbf{A1: Startup \& scaleup}.
+\textbf{A1: Startup \& scaleup} ($B, \Gamma, \Delta, E, I, M, \Xi$).
 Startups \& scaleups are young organizations that operate in a dynamic, hyper-growth environment.
 They are early data mesh adopters and on average boast a higher readiness and maturity.
-Furthermore, startups \& scaleups usually consist of a younger workforce with a progressive organizational culture.
-Due to the newness of the organization, startups \& scaleups usually lack legacy systems and are able to start architectural changes on a green field approach.
-Due to the hyper-growth environment, their main motivational factors are \textit{speed} and \textit{scalability} (MF1).
-However, \textit{data quality} (MF2) and the \textit{reduction of redundancies} (MF6) are also of great importance to leverage ML capabilities and avoid redundant work in data preparation.
+Furthermore, startups \& scaleups usually consist of a younger workforce with a progressive organizational culture underpinned by a mature data culture where data and AI are integral to their product or service offerings.
+Due to the newness of the organization, startups \& scaleups usually lack legacy systems and are able to start architectural changes on a greenfield approach.
+Additionally, due to their recent establishment and a more limited range of products or services, these organizations often feature a more centralized structure.
+As a result, data mesh initiatives are typically driven top-down, supported strongly by top management.

+Because of the hyper-growth environment, their focus is on speed and scalability (MF1).
+However, leveraging domain knowledge to improve data quality (MF2) and the reduction of redundancies (MF6) are also of great importance to improve ML capabilities and avoid redundant work in data preparation.
 MF1-2 and MF6 result in the following main challenges.

-First, the dynamic environment requires fast decisions and a clear prioritization of use cases and therefore favors elements of centralized data governance (C1).
-Furthermore, high growth in the past may have led to a lack of standardization for processes and data formats (C1, C3).
-We suggest startups \& scaleups embrace central elements of data fabric (BP1) to address C1 and C3.
-Moreover, we argue that data product stewards (BP6) that control access to data products may not provide benefits that outweighs the costs, due to the trade-offs in speed (MF1) and accessibility (MF3).
+First, the dynamic environment and data-driven product and service offering typically require a high meta(data) quality (C3).
+Further, transitioning towards a federated organizational structure can be challenging (C1).
+In contrast, acceptance and resistance to new initiatives (C6), as well as comprehension (C4), are typically less problematic due to flatter organizational hierarchies and the top-down approach.
+Neither are monetary resources (C5) typically the main challenge, as organizations favor speed and growth over profitability.